 Expert Kidney Cancer Surgery

 Robotic-assisted surgery is our main treatment for kidney cancer, and malignant and benign kidney tumors caused by von Hippel-Lindau syndrome.
-We’re able to perform safe and effective robotic procedures for even complex cases — often sparing the kidney.
+These innovative robotic surgical techniques shorten your hospital stay and preserve kidney function.

 Traditional kidney surgery for patients with kidney cancer is an “open” procedure.
 This means the surgeon creates a large incision and may even need to remove a rib to access the kidney.
-Both of these can be very painful.
+Both can be very painful.

-- Smaller incisions, less scarring and faster healing
+- Smaller incisions, which means less scaring and faster healing

 - Decreased risk of injury to the bowel or other nearby organs